livewire/livewire/docs/properties.md

 </form>
 ```

-At first glance, this component may look completely fine to you.
-Now, let's walk you through how an attacker could use it to do unauthorized things in your system.
+At first glance, this component may look completely fine.
+But, let's walk through how an attacker could use the component to do unauthorized things in your application.

 Because we are storing the `id` of the post as a public property on the component, it can be manipulated on the client just the same as the `title` and `content` properties.